orbisgis/lczexplore/docs/articles/joss/paper.md

 ### Import and explore categorical variable (other than LCZ classifications)

+This package focuses on LCZ maps comparison, but more often than not, people working on LCZ maps also describe their area of interest with other categorical indicators.
 The workflow of comparison of LCZ maps can be used for any pair of maps of categorical variables, under certain limitations:
 - there must not be more than 36 levels for the categorical variable to explore